utsavanand2/docs/docs/pricing/README.md

 ## Personal use, non-commercial use

-A discounted license is made available for use with an unlimited amount of tunnels for personal use, which must be non-commercial.
+A discounted license is made available for use with an unlimited amount of tunnels for non-commercial, personal-use.

-Examples of personal, non-commercial use:
+Covered:

 * A tunnel for your blog
 * A tunnel for your Raspberry Pi cluster, or homelab